VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_env_vars.rst

 Using the CLI
 -------------

+Environment variables can also be set via the CLI:

 .. code-block:: sh

     verta deployment update endpoint /some-path --model-version-id "<id>" \
         --strategy direct \
         --env-vars '{"LOG_LEVEL": "debug"}'

+``--env-vars`` takes a JSON string containing a dictionary of string environment variable names to string values.